The Best Pet GPS Trackers

 GPS tracking from reputable manufacturers

-We also wanted pet trackers that came from reputable manufacturers, meaning they had to have their own websites.
-Several models on Amazon had manufacturers we were unable to track down, so there’s no one to hold accountable if the device breaks a month after you buy it.
+We also wanted pet trackers that came from reputable manufacturers with their own websites and support systems.
+We were unable to track down the manufacturers of several models on Amazon, so there’s no one to hold accountable if the device breaks a month after purchase.

 Whether your dog loves exploring dense underbrush or digging under the fence, the best pet tracker should be secure enough to stay on in any environment.
 So, we attached each GPS tracker to a collar, then checked how easy it was to dislodge.